Jonas Children’s Vision Care

 With the help of Jonas Philanthropies and various cross-sector partners and government agencies, Pupils Project is scaling the program in New York City to serve all Community Schools students, kindergarteners, and first-graders.

-The initiative will expand services to an additional 265,000 students over the course of the 2019-2020 school year.Learn More
+The expanded initiative will provide services to over 230,000 students over the course of the 2021-2022 school year.Learn More

 By the numbers